mauriciopf/chayo/docs/CONVERSATIONAL_VOICE_FEATURE.md

 ### **Natural Conversation Flow**
 - 🎯 **Continuous Listening**: No need to click start/stop buttons repeatedly
-- 🔇 **Automatic Pause Detection**: Messages auto-send after 2.5 seconds of silence
+- 🔇 **Automatic Pause Detection**: Messages auto-send after 1 second of silence
 - 🗣️ **Voice Activity Detection**: Real-time detection of when user is speaking
 - 📝 **Auto-Transcription**: Speech automatically converted to text and sent